CivityNL/SCOREwater-Java/scorewater-minimum-viable-iot-agent/README.md

 # SCOREwater minimum viable IoT agent

 An IoT agents picks up proprietery data fron an IoT device (for example a sensor), converts these data to a commonly used standard datamodels and publishes the data using open APIs.
 Currently there are two examples which demonstrate different approaches.
+They are included in the Docker iamges.
+These show how to run both agents.

 ## SCOREwater GBG bathing water temperature